 Bishop leads No. 19 Creighton past cold-shooting Hoyas 63-48

-WASHINGTON (AP) Just last week, Georgetown dominated Creighton on the Bluejays' home court.
+WASHINGTON — Just last week, Georgetown dominated Creighton on the Bluejays’ home court.

 Creighton did the same to the Hoyas on Tuesday night.